 These are primarily informed by the ease of navigation.
 Indeed, users who can’t quickly and easily navigate from one useful page to another will typically leave without converting.
 A solid, clean structure will address such concerns, improve conversion rates, and enhance overall UX in the process.

 3 Landing pages

 Landing pages are where CRO and LPO overlap by definition.
-The one aspect of landing pages they converge on most strongly is arguably aesthetics; how visually pleasing a page is.
+The one aspect of landing pages they converge on most strongly is aesthetics; how visually pleasing a page is.
 This can include many on-page elements but will frequently focus on layout and the psychology of colours.
 How colours and secondary elements incite engagement, facilitate better content absorption, and pronounce CTAs.
-Other elements will commonly include copy and CTAs, but those extend beyond landing pages alone.
+Other elements commonly include copy and CTAs, extending beyond landing pages alone.

-On the subject of copy, this is the element that will ultimately allure your visitors to convert.
+This element will ultimately allure your visitors to convert on the subject of a copy.
 In this regard, CRO may overlap with SEO and address the following:

 - Formatting — is your content well-formatted, with headings, subheadings, bullet lists, and other elements breaking up large texts?

 - Readability — does your choice of font, size, and colour match your website’s design and your brand’s identity?